 My favorite feature is that this planner includes TONS of worksheets for bloggers to make sure every aspect of your blogging business is covered.
 From creating a content calendar and yearly goals, to establishing a budget and reviewing your social media marketing plan, this planner has it all.

 You can also track your blog’s stats, traffic and other numbers to see how you’re progressing throughout the year.

 A potential downside is that the worksheets are great for beginning bloggers, but advanced/experienced bloggers might not find them helpful since most experience bloggers are already doing what’s listed on the worksheets.

-Purchase: Available on Amazon
+Purchase: Get the Badass Blog Planner on Amazon